 Here is a product description that uses power words to its advantage.
 The Soft Glam Eyeshadow Palette from Anastasia uses words like “essential” and “glamorous” to describe the benefits of the product.
 To go even deeper, they use rich words like “velvety beige” and “warm chocolate brown” to describe the shades you’ll be getting.
 Who wouldn’t want to buy eyeshadow with a description like that?

 You can use the most enticing and persuasive language in the world and still have an ineffective product description if no one reads it.
 Formatting is one of the most important parts of creating a good description and is also one of the easiest to change (in other words, you have no excuses not to use good formatting).

 Put yourself in the shoes of the reader.
-He or she is likely looking at a few options for a certain product and comparing them.
-That means that he or she wants to get the top-line information about your product without having to read too carefully.
+They are likely looking at a few options for a certain product and comparing them.
+That also means that they want to get the top-line information about your product without having to read too carefully.
 Choosing a highly scannable format can help significantly.

 The right formatting depends on the amount of information you need to convey.
 Bullet points can be very helpful.
 Additionally, having a split description with a short description immediately below the product name and a separate, longer description slightly lower on the page can aid readability.

 Regardless of the layout you choose, make sure your sentences are short and to the point.
 Try to include the most relevant information first.

 It may be helpful to test your description.
 Give it to some people who have never seen your product and allow them a short timeframe to read the description (10 seconds, for example).
 Then, ask them to describe or draw the product.
 You can see whether people are getting the right idea or not.

 Product Description Example #5